ufal/udpipe/README.md

 To run the server, use the [udpipe2_server.py](https://github.com/ufal/udpipe/blob/udpipe-2/udpipe2_server.py) script.
 - Install the [requirements.txt](https://github.com/ufal/udpipe/blob/udpipe-2/requirements.txt).
 While only
-  TF 1 is supported for model training, you can use also TF 2 for inference.
+  TF 1 is supported for model training (ancient, I know), you can use also TF 2 for inference.
 - The script has the following required options:
   - `port`: the port to listen on.
 We use `SO_REUSEPORT` to allow multiple processes to run concurrently, supporting seamless upgrades;
   - `default_model`: model name to use when no model is specified in the request;
-  - `models`: each model is then a quadruple of the following parameters(each published model contains a file `MODEL.txt` with these parameters):
+  - `models`: each model is then a quadruple of the following parameters (each published model contains a file `MODEL.txt` with these parameters):
     - `model names`: any number of model names separated by `:`; furthermore, any hyphen-separated prefix of any model name can be also used as a name